telvarost/BetterScreenshots-StationAPI/README.md

 # BetterScreenshots for Minecraft Beta 1.7.3

-Special thanks to Birevan for the original version of the mod!
+Special thanks to Birevan and Exalm for the original version of the mod!

 ## List of Changes: